VIRTUAL REALITY VR PEACE MUSEUM

 Enter the Worlds of Peacemaking from World Peacemakers lives

 A Virtual Universe from History's greatest Peacemakers lives, re-enacted moments throughout their lives in VR.
 Also a contemporary journalistic storytelling exploring peacemaking perspectives, and present day events.
 All exploring the courage and commitment to humanity, empathy, and compassion that define all peacemaking greatness, now and forever.
+Empathy takes clear, humanized knowledge which the VR Peace Museum delivers in its presentations of vital forms of human, wiser leadership, both individual to global with full impact.

 The VR Peace Museum is an extension of the Peace Walkway project’s App, which tells the life stories of 250 different global peacemakers and the major incidents of their heroic efforts and devotion to world peace.
 From Anti-slavery, anti-Human trafficking, Nonviolent resistance, women’s rights, peace marches and movements throughout the ages, pacifism, trials of those who sought to stop the madness of hate and war, and much more.
 The Virtual reality stories allow any age group to walk into these major events in human history and experience what those who marched, who sang, who cared for the sickest and neediest amongst us, and who today continues these efforts.